Content Map Terms

 On this page:

-Register to get a doctor or nurse practitioner
+Register to get a family doctor or nurse practitioner

-When you register, you are added to a centralized registry of primary care providers across your community.
+When you register, you are added to a list of people in need of a family doctor or nurse practitioner in your community.

-- Personal Health Number (PHN), found on your BC Services Card
+• Personal Health Number (PHN), found on your BC Services Card or BC Drivers Liscense

 How to register in other languages